agda/agda-stdlib/notes/style-guide.md

 * The contents of a top-level module should have zero indentation.

-* Every subsequent nested scope should then indent by 2 spaces.
+* Every subsequent nested scope should then be indented by an additional two spaces.

-* `where` blocks should be indented two spaces in and their contents should be aligned with the `where`.
+* `where` blocks should be indented by two spaces and their contents should be aligned with the `where`.

 * If the type of a term does not fit on one line then the subsequent